ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

   #.
 Follow the prompts to log into and link your required identity.

   You can also reference the `Globus link an identity tutorial <https://docs.globus.org/guides/tutorials/manage-identities/link-to-existing/>`_ for more information.

+- If you have issues using Globus, review the resources on the `Globus Contact Us <https://www.globus.org/contact-us>`_ page including how to contact Globus support.

 |